Edited Media Understanding Frames: Reasoning About the Intent and Implications of Visual Misinformation: Modeling

 \subsection{Our model: \modelname}

-The challenges mentioned in Section~\ref{ssec:challenges} -- linked subjects, sparsity, and inherent open-endedness -- pose challenges to multimodal transformers trained on image captioning data.
-In other words, for \taskname, \emph{not all image regions are created equal}.
-Not only is the subject referred to in the question (e.g. \subjectone) likely important, so too are all of the regions in the image edit that are \emph{introduced}, \emph{altered}, or \emph{missing}.
+For \taskname, \emph{not all image regions are created equal}.
+Not only is the subject referred to in the question (e.g. \subjectone) likely important, so too are all of the regions in the image edit that are \emph{introduced} or \emph{altered}.
 We propose to use the annotations that collected for these regions as additional signal for the model to highlight where to attend.\footnote{These annotations are collected from workers, but in theory, it would be possible to train a model to annotate regions as such.
 To make our task as accessible and easy-to-study as possible, however, we use the provided labels in place of a separate model however.} Not only should a model likely attend to these important regions, it should prioritize attending to regions \emph{nearby} (such as objects that an edited person is interacting with).

 We propose to model the (likely) importance of an image region through graph propagation.
 We will build a directed graph with all regions of the image, rooted at a subject mentioned by the question (e.g. \subjectone).
 We will then \emph{topologically sort} this graph; each region is then given an embedding corresponding to its sorted position -- similar to the position embedding in a Transformer.
 This will allow the model to selectively attend to important image regions in the image edit.
-We use a different position embedding for the image source, and do not perform the graph propagation here (as we do not have \emph{introduced}/\emph{altered}/ \emph{missing} annotations); this separate embedding captures the inductive bias that the edited is more important than the source.
+We use a different position embedding for the image source, and do not perform the graph propagation here (as we do not have \emph{introduced} or \emph{altered} annotations); this separate embedding captures the inductive bias that the edited is more important than the source.